-Amy Hutto is an acrylic and mixed media artist living in Fort Collins, Colorado.
+Amy Hutto is an acrylic and mixed media artist living in Bath, New York.
 She specializes in works filled with vivid color, bold textures, and unique renderings of traditional subjects.
 Her work can be found at Aspen and Evergreen Gallery in Estes Park, and The Leigh Gallery in Chicago, and West End Gallery in Corning, NY.

 As an artist, and as a person, I am the sum of my encounters, big and small.
 From early experiences with my father who was an artist as well as a teacher and cattle rancher- to the places I’ve been and will go, I gather those happenstances and they somehow become a part of my art; whether through the subject I choose, or the colors, or how I render my ideas.
 I’m often asked why purple elk, turquoise cows, or blue bears?
 My answer…why not?
 I’m not trying to depict my subjects as they exist in nature, but rather how they exist to me in that moment.

 Two aspects of my work that stand out are my use of color and texture, no matter the subject.
 Bold, bright, contrasting colors are my usual choice with a touch of gold leaf to finish.
 The warm metallic golden gleam catches the eye; as well as being a technique that spans centuries, giving me a feeling of connectivity beyond now.
 Texture serves to create interest and depth in the layers in my work.
 I can see other colors peeking out from under a scribble, or my palette knife sweeps across and lifts or deposits colors along its path.
 In that way, color and texture are intertwined in my work.
 For me, it’s difficult to have one without the other.